HackYourFuture/Node.js/week1/README.md

 2. What is Node.js?
 3. The client-server model
 4. Hypertext Transfer Protocol (HTTP)
-5. Representational State Transfer (REST)
+5. Express.js
 6. (Optional) How does the internet work?

 ## 1. What is backend?

-In software development, we separate the user experience and utility (the `front end`) from the code that actually makes it work (the `back end`).
+In software development, we separate the user experience and utility (the `frontend`) from the code that actually makes it work (the `backend`).
 The real world contains many examples of this division: take for example an [ATM](../images/atm.jpg).
 What you can interact with it (press a button or insert a card), you are dealing with the `user interface`; which is the end result of frontend code.
 However, everything that's needed to make it work like that is found within the device: this is the hardware and software needed to make it work the way it does.

 In web development the term backend can be boiled down to 3 components: